-- swelling of the lips, face, and eyes
+- swelling of the lips, face and eyes

 - hives or welts

-- tingling in the mouth
+- tingling in the mouth.

-- abdominal pain and/or vomiting (signs of a severe allergic reaction to insects)
+Signs and symptoms of anaphylaxis, a severe allergic reaction, can include:

-Signs of anaphylaxis (severe allergic reaction) include any one of the following:

 - difficult/noisy breathing

 - swelling of tongue

-- swelling/tightness in throat

 - difficulty talking and/or hoarse voice

-- wheeze or persistent cough.
+- wheeze or persistent cough

 - persistent dizziness or collapse

-- pale or floppy (young children)
+- student appears pale or floppy

-- abdominal pain and/or vomiting (signs of a severe allergic reaction to insects)
+- abdominal pain and/or vomiting.

-Symptoms usually develop within ten minutes and up to two hours after exposure to an allergen, but can appear within a few minutes.
+Symptoms usually develop within ten minutes and up to two hours after exposure to an allergen but can appear within a few minutes.